 As with other credit scores, VantageScore does not look at personal information, such as race, religion, salary, employment history and residential address history, to calculate a score.

-More than six billion VantageScore credit scores were used by lenders and other industry participants, including seven of the top 10 largest financial institutions in the U.S., in the 12-month period from July 1, 2014 to June 30, 2015.
+More than eight billion VantageScore credit scores were used by lenders and other industry participants, including 20 of the top 25 largest financial institutions in the U.S., in the 12-month period from July 2015 to June 2016.
 For you, this means that if you haven't already been, it would be wise to start paying attention to your VantageScore credit score.

 If you pull your VantageScore credit score from different bureaus, you may notice that they might not match.
 The scoring model was developed to apply consistently across the three major credit bureaus and was created using credit information from all three companies.
 However, the fact remains that information between bureaus doesn't always match for various reasons.
 And remember, it really depends on your personal situation.
 If you're applying for a credit card, a lender may use their own particular spin on a model.
 But if you're seeking a mortgage, a lender can use an entirely different score.